Next Competition: March 27, 2021

 Space is limited.
 If you are still interested in participating please complete a registration form.
 Completing the application does not guarantee a spot in the competition.

-Orlando Science Center will be hosting webinars for participating educators to provide deep dives into what makes competition day successful.
+Orlando Science Center will be offering support for participating educators by providing deep dives into what makes competition day successful and various office hours prior to the competition.

 2019 Curtis Kinetic Science Competition Winners